microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-branchsite-update.md

 ## Response

-If successful, this method returns a `204 No Content` response code.
+If successful, this method returns a `200 OK` response code and a [microsoft.graph.networkaccess.branchSite](../resources/networkaccess-branchsite.md) object in the response body.

 ## Examples